TCLamnidis/BareBonesBash/README.md

 cd /home/fellows/Documents
 ```

-Now for one last move, here is a lesser-known trick.
-When using `cd` you can
+**BONUS TIP TIME!** Now for one last move, here is a lesser-known trick.
+When
-use a dash (`-`) to indicate 'my previous location'.
-This is useful since you
+using `cd` you can use a dash (`-`) to indicate 'my previous location'.
+This is
- can move multiple directories with one `cd` command.
-So, now, to return to our
+useful since you can move multiple directories with one `cd` command.
+So, now,
-home directory from the documents directory we can type:
+to return to our home directory from the documents directory we can type:

 ```bash
 cd -